What is a Consolidation Model?

 1. Create workbooks with labels corresponding to the projects

 For each project, the FP&A analyst identifies the columns and rows needed.
-In this model, time (i.e. months) is the main column and the financial metrics (total revenues, total costs, profits, etc.) are the main rows.
+In this model, time (i.e., months) is the main column and the financial metrics (total revenues, total costs, profits, etc.) are the main rows.
 Starting with the highest-level metrics, the analyst will insert rows for lower-level numbers such as various expenses.
-Besides the individual months, there is also often a column showing the full year results or the monthly averages.
+Besides the individual months, there is also often a column showing the full-year results or the monthly averages.

 3. Insert relevant data into the tables

 Once all columns and rows are identified, the FP&A analyst inputs the corresponding information collected from financial statements or obtained from developing queries on raw data.
-They are data that needs to be manually filled into the table, so an analyst should use a different color font (blue color is used in this sample model) to distinguish the numbers from those that will be calculated.
+They are data that needs to be manually filled into the table, so an analyst should use a different color font (blue is used in this sample model) to distinguish the numbers from those that will be calculated.

 4. Calculate financial figures using the data tables

 With all the desired information in place, the FP&A analyst can calculate metrics that are not readily available from financial statements or other sources.
-The metrics can be figures such as total costs for each project, profit margins, and productivity rates.
-Formulas such as SUM, AVERAGE and SUMPRODUCT are commonly used in the calculations.
+The metrics may be figures such as total costs for each project, profit margins, and productivity rates.
+Formulas such as SUM, AVERAGE, and SUMPRODUCT are commonly used in the calculations.
 The analyst should always include cell references in their formulas to better track calculation errors.
 The numbers should be shown in black or other colors to distinguish them from the manually-encoded data.

 5. Validate data with the financial statements

 After completing the data tables, the analyst should always validate the data with the numbers in the financial statements to ensure accuracy.
-This is a very crucial step in building consolidation models that must be completed before proceeding to the last few steps.
+This is a very crucial step in building consolidation models—one that must be completed before proceeding to the last few steps.

 6. Create a summary or consolidation tab